Microbial Medley by Hodgepodge Bricolage

 A quick Googling revealed that this design was by the store FoxShiver.
 And here is how the mug looks in their store:

-Also, this design is on the front only, which leads me to assume the artist uploaded a transparent .png that was automatically centred.
-Though it does not look centred on the website photo, it does look centred in real life.
+Also, this design is on the front of the mug only, which leads me to assume the artist uploaded a transparent .png that was automatically centred.
+Though the art does not look centred on the Threadless mockup, it does look centred in real life.
+So we can trust that just uploading the image is enough, we don’t need to manually centre the design.

 The next photograph I found came from Twitter.
-User James Vitore posted this image of a [presuming 150z] mug.
+User James Vitore posted this image of a [presumably 150z] mug.

 The comparison of these two images is a good illustration of the fidelity of Threadless’ printing methods.
 Even though the lines are very fine in this scribbled artwork, the reproduction is pretty perfect.